Ego Trip (Papa Roach album): Commercial performance

 Ego Trip debuted within the top 40 in three different countries worldwide, including Germany, Scotland and Switzerland, charting the highest and peaking within the top 10 at number nine on the Swiss Hitparade chart.
-The album was considered a commercial disappointment in the United Kingdom, becoming the first album by the band to fail to chart on the UK Albums Chart, though it peaked on the UK Album Sales and UK Rock & Metal Albums Chart chart at number 18 and three respectively.
+The album was considered a commercial disappointment in the United Kingdom, becoming the first album by the band to fail to chart on the UK Albums Chart, though it peaked on the UK Album Sales and UK Rock & Metal Albums Chart at number 18 and three respectively.
 In the United States, the album debuted at number 115 on the US Billboard 200 selling 6,900 copies in its first week, becoming the lowest charting album released by the band in their home country.
 As of September 2022, Ego Trip had collated a total of 62,000 album equivalent units in the US.
 By February 2024, sales of the album had doubled and stood at 125,000 total units sold.
 Sales of the album in the US had surpassed 180,000 units by March 2025.
 In September 2025, it was reported that the album had reached a cumulative total of 204,000 album equivalent units.

+Track listing

+All tracks are produced by Colin "DOC" Brittain, Nick Furlong, and Papa Roach, except where noted.